 Try it for five minutes.
 Sit in a quiet, comfortable place without distraction and focus only on your breathing.
 Lengthen your spine so your airway is long and unobstructed.
 Inhale for three counts and exhale for four.
 Do this for a minute or two.
 Then increase a little and inhale four counts and exhale six counts.
 Try that for another minute or two.
 Then if your body doesn’t protest, try five counts on an inhale and seven on an exhale.

 With only five minutes of intentional breathing, notice how you feel in your body— particularly your extremities.
 Notice your emotions and sense of calm.
 Try this several times in a day and notice how it makes you feel.

 Intentional breathing can allow you to sync with your partner in an intimate way.
-As you give some attention to your breathing, your partner may at some point match your breathing allowing you to connect at another sexual level, move your sexual energy to different parts of your body as well as back and forth with your partner.
+As you give some attention to your breathing, your partner may at some point match your breathing allowing you to connect at another sexual level, and move your sexual energy to different parts of your body as well as back and forth with your partner.

 Try This At Home

 Here’s something you can try.
 You can certainly do this with a partner, but I suggest trying it alone a couple of times to get the benefit of your own focus.
 Spend a few minutes doing the breathing exercise mentioned above.
 Then, gradually incorporate your breathing into some easy masturbation.
 Stroking your penis in a way that feels good to you, then stroke toward your body on the inhale and away from your body on the exhale — three to four counts of inhaling toward your body, then four to six counts of exhaling toward and off the head of your penis.
 If you do this with a partner during penetration, the same principle applies.

 Notice how you feel as you focus on your breathing as well as sexual stimulation.
 Notice your arousal, where it starts, where it goes, and where it’s most intense.
 Notice your own desire.